01 January Topics

 Zero Debt – In 1835, the US government was debt free, but just for a short time.

-January 9: Advertising – In 1984, Clara Peller makes her television debut.
+January 9: Advertising – In 1984, Clara Peller made her television debut.

 Going to the Dogs – In 1929, The Seeing Eye was established.

-Northern Aggression? - In 1861, Star of the West, is fired upon by Southerners.
+Northern Aggression? – In 1861, Star of the West, was fired upon by Southerners.

 Giant - In 1881, Edouard Beaupré was born.